maximrepidgey/gorilla/training/training.md

 				"value": "<<<domain>>>: Natural Language Processing Sentence Similarity\n<<<api_call>>>: AutoModel.from_pretrained('princeton-nlp/unsup-simcse-roberta-base')\n<<<api_provider>>>: Hugging Face Transformers\n<<<explanation>>>:1.
 We first import the necessary classes and modules from the transformers package.
 This includes AutoTokenizer and AutoModel for loading the pre-trained models from Hugging Face.\n2.
 We use the AutoModel.from_pretrained() method to load the 'princeton-nlp/unsup-simcse-roberta-base' model, which is specially designed for calculating sentence similarity.\n3.
 To build the recommendation feature, we process the text of previously liked articles and compute sentence embeddings.
 For each new article, we compute its sentence embedding and compare it to the embeddings of previously liked articles.\n4.
 If the similarity between the new article's embedding and any previous liked articles' embeddings is above a certain threshold, the new article is recommended to the user.\n<<<code>>>: from transformers import AutoTokenizer, AutoModel\ntokenizer = AutoTokenizer.from_pretrained('princeton-nlp/unsup-simcse-roberta-base')\nmodel = AutoModel.from_pretrained('princeton-nlp/unsup-simcse-roberta-base')\n"
 			}
 		]
+	},
+   {
+		"id": "identity_1",
+		"conversations": [
+			{
+				"from": "human",
+				"value": "Instruction: A delivery company wants to recognize if a package is damaged during shipment.
+Propose an API that can classify images into damaged and undamaged packages."
+			},
+			{
+				"from": "gpt",
+				"value": "{'domain': 'Image Classification', 'api_call': \"model = torch.hub.load('XingangPan/IBN-Net', 'resnet101_ibn_a', pretrained=True)\", 'api_provider': 'PyTorch', 'explanation': 'Load the pretrained ResNet-101-IBN-a model from IBN-Net using PyTorch Hub, which can be fine-tuned for classifying images of packages into damaged and undamaged categories.', 'code': 'import torch\nmodel = torch.hub.load(\"XingangPan/IBN-Net\", \"resnet101_ibn_a\", pretrained=True)'}"
+			}
+		]
 	}
 ]
 ```